brandonrbreeze/Team1_Proj_Temp/README.md

 I would be also nice to be able to detect is the program crashes or if a computer that is ssh’d into it loses connection

-## Video Demonstration
+## Video Demonstrations

 ### Controller Disconnect Detection

+[![IMAGE ALT TEXT](http://img.youtube.com/vi/uU5O4HXrWTc/0.jpg)](http://www.youtube.com/watch?v=uU5O4HXrWTc "Video Title")

+### Full Demo

+## What we have done

+We modified the donkeycar drive script inside the path follow package manage.py.
+We added donkeycar parts for detecting controller disconnection.
 The way that we are detecting if the controller is disconnected is by using a threshold number.
 After a certain number of callbacks without controller inputs changing, it assumes that the controller is disconnected.

-[![IMAGE ALT TEXT](http://img.youtube.com/vi/uU5O4HXrWTc/0.jpg)](http://www.youtube.com/watch?v=uU5O4HXrWTc "Video Title")
+We added a part to switch the pilot mode from user input to the path follow self driving pilot.
+Inside the this part we also added code to save the path from the starting (Home) position to the current position that it is at.
+It then inverts the path and loads the inverted path for the path follow pilot to use.
+We also attempted to add a part for the lidar.
+The lidar that we are using is not currently supported by donkeycar.
+We attempted to add a driver for the lidar we are using.
+We were able to recieve some data.

+### What Worked

+- We were able to detect controller disconnect.

+- We were also able to have the car return to the home postion.

+### What didn't work as expected

+- The lidar did not work as expected.
+We spent quite a few hours trying to make that work.
+Unfortunately, the lidar data was not clear enought for the car to make actionable decisions.
+Additonally, we noticed a large amount of delay in the data.

+- The gps also in final testing stopped receiving data.
+Which was quite a set back.
+Unfortunately, we were unable to get a video of the car working before this happened.

-### Full Demo
+### Possible Solutions

+- One solution for the lidar would be to get the type of lidar that works better for donkeycar